dbarbato2/EBEquine_Income_Expense/README.md

-# Expense Tracker
+# EB Equine Income and Expense Tracker

-An Expense Tracker application built with React, Node.js, Express, and MongoDB to help users manage their incomes and expenses efficiently.
+An Expense Tracker application designed for EB Equine built with React, Node.js, Express, and MongoDB to help users manage their incomes and expenses efficiently.

 ## Table of Contents
 - [Features](#features)